ajaymin28/DumbVLMs/README.md

 ## Overview

-SpatialVLM-Bench provides a standardized way to assess how well Vision Language Models understand and reason about spatial relationships in images.
+DumbVLM-Bench provides a standardized way to assess how well Vision Language Models understand and reason about spatial relationships in images.
 The benchmark focuses on three key capabilities:

 1. **Spatial Reasoning**: Understanding relative positions and orientations of objects
 2. **Spatial Association**: Connecting objects based on spatial proximity or relationships